Pudina Jeera Aloo sounds like a sabji. Although this may be true, I don’t consider it likewise. It’s a dry potato sabji you can eat without chapati.

 In our pudina jeera aloo, mint is in paste form.
 For this reason, we need fresh mint leaves, lemon juice, ginger & green chillies and grind all of them to a thick paste.
 Please do not add water because we need the mint paste thicker, not watery.

-The combination of sour & spicy flavours is what makes this dish finger licking.
+The combination of sour & spicy flavours is what makes this dish finger-licking.
 Therefore, grind nicely & keep the paste aside to use later.

 To Make the Pudeena Jeera Aloo Masala (11 Items)

 To prepare the masala, we will add spice & powders in batches.
-Temper cumin seeds, Kasuri methi & curry, leaves in hot oil.
+Temper cumin seeds, Kasuri methi & curry, and leaves in hot oil.
 Temper them till cumin seeds start popping out.
 In the meantime, gather the green masala—the green chilli paste & mint paste.
 Add them & saute them too.

 Finally, add all dry masala powder.
 For that, we need coriander-cumin, turmeric & black pepper powder with salt & chaat masala.
 Keep the flame low.
 High flame tends to burn the ingredients quickly.
 Moreover, stir continuously.